jspecht3/terminal-tutorial/README.md

 copy2.txt   copy5.txt  copy8.txt
 ```

-We see the `for` loop created 10 copies of `shorter-name.txt` with the name `copyXXX.txt`.
+We see the `for` loop created 10 copies of `shorter-name.txt` with the name `copyX.txt`.
 Now that we see that the `for` loop has done, let's parse the arguments of the `for` loop to see how it works.

 We'll start with the first line of the loop.
 We will break the first line, `for copy_number in $(seq 1 10)`, down into it's constituent parts.
 - `for` is the keyword that tells the shell to start a loop